jenavarrob/genetic-algorithm_lua/README.md

   * _numChildren = 2, this value means two parents breed 2 children, which is the standard in GAs.
   * If you want pseudo-random results each time you run the GA program, do not forget to uncomment __--math.randomseed( os.time() )__

+Finally, check out the file test_genetic_algorithm for some examples on how to use the GA lua-code to maximize some simple functions.

 ## How to run:
 ```